ANT 288: Storytelling and Heritage

 Join us in a semester-long collaborative course with students in Mexico.
 Students are invited to apply for this grant-funded opportunity, designed to increase study abroad participation at SUNY Broome.

 This course will focus on how storytelling helps us understand heritage.
-Students will explore myth and folklore; origin stories; oral history and urban legends; autobiographies and journalism; and film, photography and digital storytelling.
+Students will explore oral history and urban legends; myth and folklore; stereotypes; autobiographies and journalism; and film, photography and digital storytelling.
 These topics will be used as ways to explore and understand different cultures.

 Tentative Course Itinerary

-- Spring 2020 Students enroll and participate in a Collaborative Online International Learning course.
+- Spring 2023 Students enroll and participate in Ant 288: Storytelling & Heritage, which is a Collaborative Online International Learning course.

-- Throughout the spring semester, students will teleconference with students in Celaya, and explore course themes.
+- Throughout the spring semester, students will teleconference with students from the University of Celaya in Mexico, and explore course themes.

 - Celaya students will visit SUNY Broome Community College.

-- Local visits to heritage areas in Binghamton and Cooperstown
+- Local visits to heritage areas in Binghamton area

 Airfare and accommodations covered by a Grant from the Mary Street Jenkins foundation, as part of the 100,000 Strong in the Americas Program.